tmbasic-lang/tmbasic/CONTRIBUTING.md

 1. Type `exit` to leave the build environment.

 ## Build for macOS
-1. Install Xcode (version 12 or higher) and AWSCLI v2.
+1. Install Xcode (version 12 or higher).

+1. Install Hombrew and use it to `brew install awscli fileicon`.

 1. `aws configure` -- enter your AWS credentials.
 You need this to access the requester-pays S3 bucket `tmbasic` which contains premade build environments.